'Bodies drop' as Walmart manager kills 6 in Virginia attack

 According to the database, more than a quarter of the mass killings have occurred since Oct.
 21, spanning eight states and claiming 51 lives.
 Nine of those 11 incidents were shootings.

-Notably, the database does not include the recent shooting at the University of Virginia because that attack did not meet the threshold of four dead, not including the shooter.

-President Joe Biden tweeted that he and the first lady were grieving for the victims' families.
-“We mourn for those who will have empty seats at their Thanksgiving table because of these tragic events – we must take greater action.”
+President Joe Biden tweeted that he and the first lady were grieving, adding: “We mourn for those who will have empty seats at their Thanksgiving table because of these tragic events.”

 Kimberly Shupe, mother of Walmart employee Jalon Jones, told reporters her 24-year-old son was shot in the back.
 She said he was in good condition and talking Wednesday, after initially being placed on a ventilator.

-Shupe said she learned of the shooting from a friend, who went to a family reunification center to find out Jones' whereabouts.
+Shupe said she learned of the shooting from a friend, who went to a family reunification center to learn Jones' whereabouts.

 Walmart said in a statement that it was working with law enforcement and “focused on doing everything we can to support our associates and their families.”